ethanabrooks/lab-notebook/README.rst

 runs new 'run-name' 'python main.py' --description='Description of program'
 ```
 ### `delete`
 Delete all runs matching pattern.
+This command also deletes associated tensorboard and checkpoint files.

 Example command:
 ```